keithbuhler/keithbuhler.github.io/slideshows/business6ceopay.md

 - LTIP (long term incentive plans) incentive minimal performance threshold
 - The largest increase is the increase in stock values since 1993
 - In 1993, average S&P 500 CEO pay was $4 mil, rose to $17 mil by 2000.
-- Pre-1963, CEOs were paid as managers not entrepreneurs.
--

 </section><section data-markdown>
 ### Entrepreneur v Manager (186)

+- Pre-1963, CEOs were paid as managers not entrepreneurs.
-Entrepreneurs take more risk, create value from nothing
+- Entrepreneurs take more risk, create value from nothing

 </section><section data-markdown>
-###

-</section><section data-markdown>

-* Questions?
-* Write a short response
+* Is something wrong with high CEO Pay?
+* Or are CEOs lucky and/or skilled?
+* Bring discussion questions and thoughts for Friday
-* Read for next time
+* Groups 1 & 2 present next week

 </section>